Definition of Linux Diff Command

 diff -c test1.txt test2.txt

-Here in the output, the first two lines will give you the information of file names along with the modification dates of the two files.
-The first file will be represented with three stars (***) and the second file will be represented with three hyphens(—).
+In the output, the first two lines will give you information on file names and the modification dates of the two files.
+The first file will be represented with three stars (***), and the second file will be represented with three hyphens(—).

-When the output has a single hyphen “-” that means the line will need to be removed and plus symbol “+” means the line would need to be added to the file.
-When any file that does not need any modification then it is expected to be prefixed with two spaces.
+When the output has a single hyphen, “-” means the line will need to be removed, and the symbol “+” means the line needs to be added to the file.
+Any file that does not need any modification is expected to be prefixed with two spaces.

-Here the output is more same with context format (option -c) but in option -u (unified format) the output will be displayed in a concise way, in the output the first 2 lines will represent that the file name with its changed time and date.
+Here the output is more same with context format (option -c), but in option -u (unified format), the output will be displayed concisely; in the output, the first 2 lines will represent the file name with its changed time and date.

-The first file will indicate as three hyphens (“—“) and the second file will indicate with three-plus symbol in the output(“+++”).
-The symbol ‘-lemon’ will represent that the line would need to be added to the first file and the symbol ‘+orange’ will represent that the line would need to be removed from the first file to make it similar to the second file.
+The first file will indicate three hyphens (“—”), and the second file will indicate three-plus symbols in the output(“+++”).
+The symbol’-lemon’ will represent that the line would need to be added to the first file, and the symbol ‘+orange’ will represent that the line would need to be removed from the first file to make it similar to the second file.

-Generally, diff command in Linux is case sensitive.
-If we would like to ignore any case sensitive in diff command, then we can use option -i in the argument as shown below.
+Generally, the diff command in Linux is case-sensitive.
+If we want to ignore any case sensitive in the diff command, we can use option -i in the argument, as shown below.

 cat test2.txt